hipe/tmx/common/doc/issues/004-the-states-of-knownness.md

   other value.

-• a "known known" has the important side-effect that it itself is always true-ish (because it is an instance of a class we created).
+• a "known known" has the important side-effect that it itself is always true-ish (because it is an instance of a class we created, and all such instances are trueish (try subclassing `NilClass` or `FalseClass` - you can do it but you can't instantiate any instance of it!)).

 • a "known known" can be "qualified" or "unqualified".
+  (in implementation we have at least two separate classes for these.)

 • the qualified variety of "known known" has an `association` field that must produce an assocation structure of any shape provided that it has